Report on how cities are using lighting to transition to cleaner energy

 The report also illustrated how LED and connected lighting can drive rapid, scalable impact by reducing emissions, improving public safety, and creating healthier, more liveable urban environments.

-It outlined the collaboration and capabilities needed to unlock light’s full potential for sustainable urban transformation, LUCI said.
+It outlined the collaboration and capabilities needed to unlock light’s full potential for sustainable urban transformation.

 “The report will help cities see where they are in term of lighting,” said Mario Giordano, global head of public and government affairs at Signify.